raquib-dev/battery-alert-notifier/README.md

 ## 🛠 Tech Stack

 - `Python 3.10+`
-- `psutil` – For battery stats
+- `psutil` – For accessing battery statistics
-- `plyer` – For cross-platform notifications
+- `winotify` – For native Windows toast notifications
-- `dotenv` – For environment variable config
+- `pystray` – For creating a system tray icon and menu
-- `tkinter` – To register tray icon (on some systems)
+- `Pillow (PIL)` – For drawing the tray icon
+- `python-dotenv` – For reading environment variables from `.env` files

 ---